 With the affiliate hosting site updated, RaaS users are poised to launch their ransomware attacks.

-How do RaaS attacks happen?
+How do RaaS attacks work?

 Most ransomware victims are breached through phishing attacks.
-Phishing a method of stealing sensitive data, such as passwords and payment details, through a seemingly innocuous source.
+Phishing is a method of stealing sensitive data, such as passwords and payment details, through a seemingly innocuous source.

 Phishing emails is the most common category of phishing attacks.
 Victims are presented with an email that seems legitimate, but when they click on a link, they're unknowingly activating a cyber threat.